-Modifiers 80, 81, and 82: Reimbursement is the lower of the billed charge or 20 percent of the MAR for the surgical procedure.
+Modifiers 80, 81, and 82: Reimbursement is the lower of the billed charge or 20 percent of the MAR for the surgical procedure when performed by a physician.
+See modifier AS for physician assistant or nurse practitioner.

 State-Specific Modifiers